PANS Patient Care

 6) Since most insults to the brain, including inflammatory insults that likely damage neuronal pathways, a cornerstone of our clinical program is rehabilitation through cognitive behavior therapy, occupational therapy, and physical therapy.

-**These treatment services are tailored to the individual and may not be appropriate for everyone.
+**These treatment services are tailored to each individual and may not be appropriate for everyone.

 For additional information, we also recommend visiting the following websites, which may be helpful to children with PANS and their primary care provider.
 These websites have the most up-to-date information regarding PANS: